Sanctions Issues Arising in Corporate Transactions

 Transactional diligence, like compliance programmes, should also be customised to fit the risks presented and the risk appetites of the parties.
-Some companies subject all potential agents or distributors to background checks; others apply such requirements only to relationships with third parties located in countries or regions considered high risk from a sanctions, corruption or export diversion perspective.
-In the absence of red flags, third-party certifications of matters such as ownership and control, as well as compliance, can be considered in place of more extensive diligence.
+Some companies subject all potential agents or distributors to background checks; others only apply these requirements to relationships with third parties located in countries or regions considered high risk from a sanctions, corruption or export diversion perspective.
+In the absence of red flags, third-party certification of matters such as ownership and control, as well as compliance, can be considered in place of more extensive diligence.

 Diligence checklists must be the subject of continuous improvement.
 Laws and regulations in the sanctions and export control area change frequently, and these changes usually spawn new diligence requirements, as do new enforcement actions and agency guidance.

 Relationships with customers, agents or distributors in countries or regions characterised by high risk for diversion or corruption should also be scrutinised carefully – several countries in Asia and the Middle East come to mind in this regard, although, perhaps surprisingly to some, US law enforcement officials also view Canada as a country of diversion risk.
 As OFAC’s April 2022 enforcement action against Newmont Corporation indicates, strong controls on dealings with suppliers is critical, including with respect to a company’s subsidiaries.
 In that case, Newmont Corporation’s wholly owned subsidiary, Newmont Suriname, failed to include in its purchase orders express statements that no items provided to it may originate from embargoed jurisdictions, and did not obtain country-of-origin information for the goods it acquired from its suppliers.
 As a result, Newmont Suriname unintentionally purchased Cuban-origin explosives and other prohibited items from a third-party vendor, in apparent violation of the Cuban Assets Control Regulations.

 Other often overlooked but important areas of potential liability when conducting due diligence on non-US companies include application of US sanctions and export control de minimis rules and compliance with US export controls applicable to foreign-produced items.
 Many non-US companies are unaware of the extent to which their products might be subject to US export controls and sanctions as a result of incorporating components of US origin or that have been manufactured using US technology or plant and equipment.